wp-plugins/jquery-collapse-o-matic/readme.txt

 2. Holy Crap!
 That other text just showed up like magic!
 Thank you Collapse-O-Matic!

 == Changelog ==

+= 1.3.16 =
+* Bug Fix for the new trigpos attribute, stupid, stupid, stupid

 = 1.3.15 =
 * Added trigpos attribute to position the trigger below the target.